Seattle Travel Guide

 The Seattle Space Needle © Go Card USA

 Seattle is known as the 'Emerald City', and just like the home of the Wizard of Oz in the fairy tale, it is a magical place.
-Rated as one of the world's most liveable cities, after Melbourne and Montreal, it boasts among its citizens three out of the world's ten richest men, including Bill Gates, head of the mighty Microsoft Empire.
+Rated as one of the world's most liveable cities, it boasts among its citizens three out of the world's ten richest men, including Bill Gates, head of the mighty Microsoft Empire.
 The city's emergence as a trend-setting and fashionable metropolis with sky-high property prices has occurred in less than 200 years, since it was founded in 1869.

 This active city lends itself to walking tours, particularly around the two main tourist areas, the waterfront and Pike Place Market.
 In addition, 80 percent of the city limits are surrounded by water, so tour boats also abound.
 To fully enjoy Seattle be prepared to go boating, and bring a comfortable pair of shoes.